UEFA Champions League

 In its present format, the Champions League begins in early July with three qualifying rounds and a play-off round, all played over two legs.
 The seven surviving teams enter the league phase, joining 29 teams qualified in advance.
 The 36 teams each play eight opponents, four home and four away.
 The 24 highest-ranked teams proceed to the knockout phase that culminates with the final match in late May or early June.
-The winner of the Champions League automatically qualifies for the following year's Champions League, the UEFA Super Cup, the FIFA Intercontinental Cup and the FIFA Club World Cup.
+The winner of the Champions League automatically qualifies for the following season's Champions League, the UEFA Super Cup, the FIFA Intercontinental Cup, and the quadrennial FIFA Club World Cup.

-Spanish clubs have the most victories (20 wins), followed by England (15 wins), Italy (12 wins), Germany (8 wins), Netherlands (6 wins) and Portugal (4 wins).
+Spanish clubs have the most victories (20 wins), followed by England (15 wins), Italy (12 wins), Germany (8 wins), Netherlands (6 wins), Portugal (4 wins) and France (3 wins).
 England has the most winning teams, with six clubs having won the title.
 The competition has been won by 24 clubs and 13 of them have won it more than once.
 Since the tournament changed name and structure in 1992, only two top-tier football clubs outside the Big Five European nations (Spain, England, Italy, Germany and France) have also reached the final: Porto (2003–04) and Ajax (1994–95 and 1995–96).

 Real Madrid is the most successful club in the tournament's history, having won it 15 times.
-Madrid is the only club to have won it five times in a row (the first five editions).
-Only one club has won all of their matches in a single tournament en route to the tournament victory: Bayern Munich in the 2019–20 season.
-Paris Saint-Germain are the current European champions, having beaten Inter Milan 5–0 in the 2025 final for their first ever title.
+They are also the only club to have won it five times in a row (the first five editions).
+Only one club has won all of their matches in a single tournament en route to their tournament victory, Bayern Munich in the 2019–20 season.
+Paris Saint-Germain are the current European champions, having beaten Arsenal on penalties in the 2026 final for their second consecutive title.